[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Hands-on Structure

-In this hands-on, we'll give Managed Harness tools such as Browser, Code Interpreter, and RAG tools via Gateway, and experience how the agent autonomously selects the necessary tools.
+In this hands-on, we'll give Managed Harness Browser, Code Interpreter, and RAG tools via Gateway, and have you experience how the agent autonomously selects the necessary tools.

 04

-The hands-on will proceed with the following part breakdown.
+The hands-on proceeds with the following part breakdown.

 Part Content